kpaveliev/c04-hw24-regex_typing/README.md

 **Commands available**

 1. regex - filter data with regular expression passed
-2. filter - get lines which contain string passed
+2. map - get data from the passed column only (update: lines are split using regular expressions)
-3. map - get data from the passed column only
+3. filter - get lines which contain string passed
 4. unique - get unique data only
 5. sort - sort data in ascending or descending order
 6. limit - limit lines to the passed number